-Walls or portions of walls where windows are not provided shall have architectural treatment wherever they face adjacent streets or adjacent residential areas (see guidelines for Façade Transparency).
-At least four of the following elements shall be incorporated into these walls:
+Walls or portions of walls where windows are not provided shall have architectural treatment wherever they face adiacent streets or adjacent residential areas (see guidelines for Facade Transparency).
+At least four of the following elements shall be incorporated into these walls :

 - a. masonry (but not flat concrete block)

 - b. concrete or masonry plinth at the base of the wall

 - c. belt courses of a different texture and color

-- d. projecting cornice
+- d. outward projecting cornice

 - e. projecting metal canopy

 - f. decorative tilework

 - g. trellis containing planting

 - h. medallions

-- i. opaque or translucent glass
+- opaque or translucent glass

-- j. artwork
+- artwork

 - k. vertical articulation

-- I. lighting fixtures
+- lighting fixtures

 - m. an architectural element not listed above, as approved, that meets the intent.

-projecting metal canopy, plinth, wall mounted light on a blank wall blank wall near the entrance treated with canopy, plinth and horizontal belt courses faux windows (back lighted at night)
+projecting metal canopy, plinth, wall mounted light on a blank wall blank wall near the entrance treated with canopy, plinth and horizontal belt courses architectural treatment of blank walls